PlayProCode/PlayJava/README.md

 #duaDbProject -> () for intigrating two different database in one project.

+#exception-framework -> () Exception Handling Framework.
+Create a custom exception and handle the exception when thrown.

 #Item and Price Service -> () Get the data of price using RestTemplate made in itemService and the price is provided by the RestController made in PriceService.

 #itemService -> () a service to get the price of an item using RestTemplate.
 The url is provided by priceService application.